-First of all, men are more likely to use drugs and alcohol to begin with.
+First of all, men are more likely to use drugs and alcohol.
 This varies somewhat, depending on the drug.
-For example, opioid use may be comparable between men and women but men are between two and three times more likely than women to develop alcohol use disorder.
-Stimulants are somewhere in the middle with about 60 percent of cocaine users being men.
+For example, opioid use may be comparable between men and women, but men are between two and three times more likely than women to develop alcohol use disorder.
+Stimulant use is more evenly divided, with about sixty percent of cocaine users being men.

 There are a number of reasons for this disparity.
 One is that men are less likely to see substance use as dangerous.
 If you don’t see illicit drugs as dangerous, you will be less reluctant to try them.
 Another reason is that there is still more of a stigma attached to women using drugs and alcohol than men.
 In fact, drinking alcohol has traditionally been considered manly.
 Men are more likely to drink and use drugs with their friends, whereas women are more likely to be introduced to illicit drugs by an intimate partner, which decreases their exposure.

 Third, men are more likely to self-medicate mental health issues with drugs or alcohol.
-Men are less likely to recognize having a mental health issue and instead rely on substances to cope.
+Men are less likely to recognize having a mental health issue and instead rely on substances to cope instead of seeking a dual diagnosis treatment program.
 Men are also more prone to reckless behavior, especially when suffering from certain mental illnesses like depression.
-Perhaps related to this, men are about twice as likely to die from overdose.
+Perhaps related to this, men are about twice as likely to die from an overdose.

 One of the most important parts of recovery is having a strong sober network to support you.
 This may comprise supportive friends or family or possibly members of a 12-step group or people you meet during treatment.
 The more you are engaged with your sober network, the lower your risk of relapse.
 Unfortunately, men tend to be less comfortable making new friends than women.
 As a result, men may be more likely to have inadequate social support, leading to feelings of loneliness and alienation, or they may resort to spending time with old friends who undermine their recovery.

 Studies have found that men have a higher risk of relapse than women.
 One study from UCLA followed more than 300 people from 26 treatment programs.
-The study found that after six months, only 22 percent of the women had relapsed, compared to 32 percent of the men.
+The study found that only 22 percent of the women had relapsed after six months, compared to 32 percent of the men.
 That’s a pretty significant difference.
 The researchers believe the most likely reason for the difference had to do with how engaged patients were in treatment.
 The women attended an average of 10.9 group counseling sessions per month compared to the men’s average of only 7.9 sessions per month.
 This disparity may reflect some of the differences outlined above.